openvinotoolkit/datumaro/docs/user_manual.md

 - You can change the installation branch with `...@<branch_name>`.
   Also use `--force-reinstall` parameter in this case.
-  It can be useful for testing of unreleased versions from GitHub Pull Requests
+  It can be useful for testing of unreleased versions from GitHub pull requests.

 ## How to use Datumaro